🐌 No Delivery of Speed Post in 12 Days: 768 KM Undelivered – A Case for Urgent Postal Reform

 1. Status of the Grievance (DPOST/E/2025/0008187)

-The current public search results do not show the final action taken on this specific grievance as of today (December 2025).
-The last known status you provided was “Under process” on 28/02/2025, directed to Sh.
+As of this writing (December 2025), public search results do not reveal the final action taken on this grievance.
+Instead, the last known status remains “Under Process,” recorded on 28/02/2025 and directed to Sh.
 Ram Aasre Yadav (Superintendent of Post Offices), Faridabad Division.

-- Next Step: Since the public search cannot access internal India Post records, the most reliable way for you to check the current, final status would be to visit the official India Post Grievance Tracking portal using the registration number, or contact the concerned officer, Sh.
-Yadav, directly using the provided contact details.
+Since public search cannot access internal India Post records, the most reliable next step is to visit the official India Post Grievance Tracking portal using the registration number, or to contact Sh.
+Yadav directly.

 2. Tracking System Maintenance and Service Disruption

-The search results corroborate your claim about technical issues and service instability in the India Post system, suggesting the “Alert!
-Consignment tracking system is currently under maintenance” message was part of a larger, ongoing problem.
+Indeed, the search results corroborate the claim about technical issues and service instability within India Post.
+Specifically, the “Alert!
+Consignment tracking system is currently under maintenance” message appears to be part of a larger, ongoing problem.
+(No delivery of speed post)

-- Systemic Disruption: One article mentions that a major technical glitch during the roll-out of advance software (IT 2.0) led to widespread disruptions in postal services, including Speed Post and Registered Post bookings, due to a “pan-India log in” that caused the system to collapse.
+- Systemic Disruption: For example, one report describes a major technical glitch during the roll-out of advance software (IT 2.0).
+As a result, this glitch caused widespread disruption to postal services, including Speed Post and Registered Post bookings, after a “pan-India log in” overwhelmed the system.

-- Timing: Although the documented glitch occurred around a different time of year (August), it highlights a persistent pattern of technical instability stemming from software upgrades that caused login failures and long buffer times, severely impacting customer-facing services like tracking and booking.
+- Timing: Although that documented glitch occurred around a different time of year (August), it nonetheless points to a persistent pattern of technical instability stemming from software upgrades — instability that caused login failures and long buffer times, and that in turn hit customer-facing services like tracking and booking hard.

 3. Contextual Change: Merger of Services

-An important development that may be related to the system maintenance and upgrades is the official move to merge the Registered Post service with Speed Post starting September 1, 2025.
-This major operational change requires significant IT overhaul, which could explain the recurring system instability you and others have faced.
+Notably, the Department of Posts officially merged the Registered Post service with Speed Post starting September 1, 2025.
+Consequently, this major operational change required a significant IT overhaul, which may explain the recurring system instability that users, including this complainant, experienced.

-- Impact: This merger is part of a plan to modernize the service, but the simultaneous software changes required to implement it are likely the root cause of the frequent technical snags and tracking downtime reported.
+In short, this merger forms part of a broader modernization plan.
+However, the software changes needed to implement it likely caused the frequent technical snags and tracking downtime reported during this period.

-Your grievance regarding the 12-day delay of Speed Post EU565202487IN and the non-functional tracking system is not an isolated incident.
-The delay is likely compounded by proven systemic issues and technical disruptions resulting from a large-scale IT software overhaul (IT 2.0 roll-out and service merger) within the Department of Posts.
+Clearly, this no delivery of speed post case — the 12-day delay of Speed Post EU565202487IN, together with the non-functional tracking system — is not an isolated incident.
+Rather, proven systemic issues and technical disruptions — stemming from a large-scale IT overhaul (the IT 2.0 roll-out and service merger) within the Department of Posts — likely compounded the delay.

 1. All India Toll-Free Helpline (Recommended First Contact)

-This is the primary number for tracking and general complaints about mail services, including Speed Post.
+Specifically, this number serves as the primary channel for tracking and general complaints about mail services, including Speed Post.

 - Toll-Free Number: 1800 266 6868